 The Board believes that the Proposal would provide for the orderly conduct of all Company affairs at special meetings of stockholders.
-If the Proposal is approved, a stockholder could not force stockholder proposing that the By-laws be amended to allow for the calling of a special meeting by stockholders and subsequently calling a special meeting of stockholders prior to the next annual meeting or prior to such time as the Board believed such consideration to be appropriate.
+If the Proposal is approved, a stockholder could not force stockholder consideration of a proposal over the opposition of the Board by successfully proposing that the By-laws be amended to allow for the calling of a special meeting by stockholders and subsequently calling a special meeting of stockholders prior to the next annual meeting or prior to such time as the Board believed such consideration to be appropriate.